The 5 Most Common Questions About Google AdWords

 Unfortunately, when you get ad impressions that don’t align with the original purpose of the search query, your click-through rate (CTR) can suffer.
 For more information on using broad match effectively, consult this tutorial.

-3. What are negative keywords?
+3. What are negative keywords in Google AdWords?

 From Google’s perspective, “negative keywords” are keywords that let the search engine know where you don’t want your ads to appear.
 This prevents you from wasting money on unwanted clicks and ensures that the traffic you’re getting is relevant and purposeful.